We would like to thank everyone who came along to the Huntly Meets Syria Ceilidh to Welcome the New Syrian Scots!

 To find out more about Nancy's project visiti her artist page Mbereko.

 Walks of Life is the development of a new Walking appreciation institute that brings walking, art and other life enhancing activities together in the community of Huntly and beyond.
-This internship is a unique training opportunity for young curators/artists, who wish to develop a career in the field of walking and arts.
-To apply download an application pack and form.Closing Date 20th December 2012
+The Walks of Life intern will assist in both the administrative running of the program and the development of a Walking Appreciation Institute.
+This is a unique training opportunity for young curators/artists, who wish to develop a career in the field of walking and arts.
+Click here for an application pack and form.Closing Date 20th December 2012